 Take the bus — or the Hiawatha light rail line — a few miles west and you will find the heart of the downtown: its centers of finance and business, historic churches, art museums and the sculpture garden, a world-class orchestra and theater.
 Cross the river and you will find another city, St. Paul, equally rich in a diverse cultural heritage, business and the arts.
 St. Paul is now easily accessible with the Green light rail line that runs just a few blocks north of campus.

 Through specially designed Engaging Minneapolis experiences, Augsburg welcomes you to the Cities in which you will be studying, living, and working during your college years.
 Depending on which course you take, you might work in Campus Kitchens (engaging in service learning); test water samples in a chemistry class or turn the Mississippi River into a political science classroom (developing your skills of civic engagement); or explore the local arts scene (engaging with the cities’ cultural resources).
 Whatever you choose, your course will link experience with reflective learning as you connect the classroom and the Twin Cities.

 Search for Meaning

-The Senior Keystone course provides a final opportunity for exploring the central themes of an Augsburg education — vocation and the search for meaning in a diverse and challenging world.
-Students will reflect upon the meaning of their educational experiences and consider issues of transition as they prepare for their lives after Augsburg.
+The Senior Keystone course provides a final opportunity to explore the central themes of an Augsburg education — vocation and the search for meaning in a diverse and challenging world.
+In Keystone courses, which are often interdisciplinary and paired across the liberal arts and professional studies majors, students will reflect upon the meaning of their educational experiences, explore their emerging understanding of vocation, and prepare for their lives after Augsburg.